ferama/rospo/README.md

 ## Why Rospo
 I wanted an easy to use and reliable ssh tunnel tool.
-The available alternatives doesn't fully satisfy me and doesn't support all the features I need (as the embedded sshd server for example) so I wrote my own
+The available alternatives don't  fully satisfy me and doesn't support all the features I need (as the embedded sshd server for example) so I wrote my own

 Why use and embedded sshd server you might ask me.